 3.The Menamoso or Marojejya insingis, species of palm that is seen on the Marojejia circuits and Simpona all year round.

 For your stay in the park of Marojejy, it is important to have a raincoat, it often rains on the heights.
 Also bring hot clothes for the evening, good walking shoes and a pocket-size lamp.
 Supply yourselves with mineral water in bottle.
 The nearest banks are in Andapa and Sambava.
 Maroambihy, Andapa and Sambavas have a health center.
-Sambava and Andapas are covered by the telephone networks of Telma, Orange and Airtel.
+Sambava and Andapas are covered by the telephone networks of Telma, Orange and Zain.

 The history of the Park